espruino/BangleApps/apps/presentor/README.md

 # Presentor
 Use your Bangle to present!
-This app basically turns your BangleJS watch into a presntor tool.
+This app basically turns your BangleJS watch into a presentor tool.
 Very useful for presentations or when you are teaching a lesson.

 ## Features: